 "Enfield Lock Water Tower" was another which at first presented all sorts of problems in its location.
-It sounded easy, just find a water tower and there it is.
-But, all attempts to find a wartime water at Enfield Lock drew a blank.
+It sounded easy.
+Just find a water tower and there it is.
+But, all attempts to find a wartime water tower at Enfield Lock drew a blank.
 Until, with a burst of lateral thinking, it became blindingly obvious.
 The water cooling towers at Brimsdown Power Station.
-Aerial photographs from the 1940's- these are the earliest available - confirm it.
-The familiar shape of a "Monkhams Hill" emplacement could be seen in a field dominated by the Power Station and its cooling towers, but this time there were a number of other enclosures, and at least one overgrown circle, possibly the gun mounting ring for the 3-inch 20 cwt gun referred to in the historical records.
+Aerial photographs from the 1940's - these are the earliest available - confirmed it.
+The familiar shape of a "Monkhams Hill" emplacement could be seen in a field dominated by the power station and its cooling towers, but this time there were a number of other enclosures, and at least one overgrown circle, possibly the gun mounting ring for the 3inch 20cwt gun referred to in the historical records.
 By 1947, however, all had gone, to be replaced by the industrial buildings of Bilton Way.

 "Grange Hill" on the other hand, is very different.
-From the summit, virtually all of the South Site is laid out as a panorama, and embedded in the grass are the remains of three

-AA emplacements, the largest of them 20 feet across.

-Although the WW1 records only once identify "Grange Hill" individually, with a one-pounder pom-pom, it is known that most major sites evolved to accommodate 3-inch 20-cwt guns, usually two.
+From the summit, virtually all of the South Site is laid out as a panorama, and embedded in the grass are the remains of three AA emplacements, the largest of them 20 feet across.
+Although the World War One records only once identify "Grange Hill" individually, with a one-pounder pom-pom, it is known that most major sites evolved to accommodate 3inch 20cwt guns, usually two.
 From the size of the concrete aprons and their indentations - the steel mounting rings themselves have been removed - it is apparent that two of them did indeed hold these guns.
-The third comes as a surprise, a physical confirmation of WW1 sites being used again during the Second World War.
-It is an emplacement for a 40mm Bofors gun, one of the best-known of all WW2 anti-aircraft guns.
+The third comes as a surprise, a physical confirmation of WWI sites being used again during the Second World War.
+It is an emplacement for a 40mm Bofors gun, one of the best-known of all World War Two anti-aircraft guns.
+First produced in Sweden and then under licence in Britain, this light, quick firing weapon was employed throughout all theatres during World War Two and would have been a natural choice against low-flying aircraft attacking the Royal Gunpowder Factory.